ibm-cloud-docs/solution-tutorials/computer-vision-visual-insights-schematics.hidden.md

 ## Train, deploy and test the image classification model
 {: #train_deploy_dl_model}

+In this tutorial, **Ajayi, Gbeminiyi (2018), "Multi-class Weather Dataset for Image Classification", Mendeley Data, v1** *http://dx.doi.org/10.17632/4drtyfjtfy.1* will be used for training and testing the image classification model.
+Click the link provided above to **download** the `.zip` file.
+Once downloaded, **unzip** and **extract** image folders.

-In this section, you will create a weather data set from the images you downloaded initially, assign a category, and train a image classification model based on the weather images uploaded.
+In this section, you will create a weather data set from the images you downloaded, assign a category, and train a image classification model based on the weather images uploaded.
 Once you are happy with the accuracy and other model parameters, you will deploy and test the image classification model.

 ### Train the model
 {: #train_model}